-Using Excel or an online spreadsheet program on their home computers, volunteers are sent images via email, they type the data they read from the image, and email their work work back to the team coordinator, Loretta Welsh.
+Using Excel or an online spreadsheet program on their home computers, volunteers are sent images via email, they type the data they read from the image, and email their work back to the team coordinator, Loretta Welsh.
 Indexes are proofread before they appear on the GFO website.

 GFO is currently working on indexes for Oregon birth records; Oregon marriage and divorce records, Oregon death certificates, obituaries, and funeral notices; cemetery records, and the contents of our publication, the Bulletin.